 Essex is a tiny city located in the state of Iowa.
 With a population of 729 people and just one neighborhood, Essex is the 378th largest community in Iowa.
 Much of the housing stock in Essex was built prior to World War II, making it one of the older and more historic cities in the country.

-Essex is a blue-collar town, with 39.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Essex is generally considered to be a blue-collar town.
+39.28% of the Essex workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Essex is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Essex who work in management occupations (12.29%), office and administrative support (9.40%), and sales jobs (8.67%).

 The per capita income in Essex in 2022 was $34,077, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $136,308 for a family of four.
 However, Essex contains both very wealthy and poor people as well.